Revisiting the second-order convergence of the lattice Boltzmann method with reaction-type source terms: Model Verification and Validation

 In order to provide a clear view of the trends present in the error landscape, approximations of all the separate errors were established to create a smoothed landscape presented in Figure~\ref{fig:error_landscape}.

-To quantify the impact of the source term discretisation, the computational cost was compared to achieve the same level of error when using a first- and second-order scheme.
-Both for the present method, and for the inconsistent integration, a optimal selection of number of time-steps, $T$, and number of elements, $L$, was made, to achieve error of no more than $10^{-5}$.
-In this specific example, the use of the inconsistent integration scheme for the source term leads to a 500 times increase computational cost ($L^2T$) to achieve an equivalent error level.
+To quantify the impact of the source term discretisation, the computational cost was compared to achieve the same level of error using either a first- or second-order scheme.
+Both for the present method, and for the inconsistent integration, an optimal selection of number of time-steps, $T$, and number of elements, $L$, was made, to achieve an error of no more than $10^{-5}$.
+In this specific example, the use of the inconsistent integration scheme for the source term leads to an increase in computational effort ($L^2T$) of the factor of 500 to achieve an equivalent level error.

-The landscapes presented in Figures~\ref{fig:error_landscape_real} and~\ref{fig:error_landscape} also indicates the pitfalls of analysing the convergence of LBM.
-If one studies a single path in the landscape, a biased view of the error can be found, and as such, care has to be taken in the choice of this path.